-Computer Science A Level will make these modules a breeze increasing your chances of achieving a higher class of degree, in addition to ensuring you are able to utilise computers effectively to become a leader at the cutting edge of your chosen field.
+Computer Science A Level will make these modules a breeze increasing your chances of achieving a higher class of degree.
+In addition, you will be able to utilise computers effectively to become a leader at the cutting edge of your chosen field.

-Computer Science jobs are among the most lucrative and in surveys consistently have the highest job satisfaction.
+Computer Science jobs are among the most lucrative and consistently have the highest job satisfaction in surveys.